Photo by Devon Arnold / MTSU Sidelines Archive

 “We don’t want to make it all across the board,” Massaro said.
 “We want to start with steps that we know we can implement and control … We decided to ‘baby step it’ with football in the fall.”

 Massaro said that the new service of alcohol has the potential to greatly increase attendance at various games.
 The average attendance for MTSU home football games in 2017 was 17,210.
+Also, don’t forget that with these games that you can place an online bet and win some cash, whilst also having fun watching the game.
+Also, if you join a betting app you will get to claim a free bet, which makes it more worthwhile.

 “I think it will be pretty popular with certain demographics,” Massaro said.
 “In the past, we’ve struggled a little bit to attract some of our younger alumni.
 This is another tool to try to attract them.
 We’ve heard people say that they like our games, but they’d rather be out tailgating.
 So we’re hoping to bring some of the tailgating inside the stadium.”